 Your gut has its own internal clock, and just like your brain's, it can get jet-lagged.
 In a study in the journal Science, mice who went more than 16 hours before eating a meal shifted their circadian rhythms.
 "If the same rules apply to humans—which seems likely but needs to be confirmed—the body clock would be thrown off whenever there is a long period of fasting followed by a meal.
 The new waking time would be an hour or two before the mealtime the next day," says Clifford Saper, M.D., Ph.D., the study's lead author.

-To keep your stomach and brain clocks in sync, eat meals at semiregular times.
+To keep your stomach and brain clocks in sync, eat meals (including the best foods for sleep deprivation below) at semi-regular times.
 "It's especially important to eat breakfast to establish your biological morning and not to eat too late in the evening when the body is not ready to digest," Dr. Saper says.

 - Kiwifruit: Eating two an hour before bedtime has been shown to help you nod off faster and sleep deeper.
 It's packed with the sleep-promoting nutrients serotonin and folate.

 - Whole-grain crackers: The carbs they contain can help boost serotonin levels.

 - Fatty fish: Salmon and other fatty fish are good sources of vitamin D and omega-3 fatty acids, which are important for the regulation of serotonin.

 - Pumpkin seeds: A quarter cup of pepitas contains 200 mg of magnesium, a mineral that helps muscles relax the way some sleep meds do.

 - Hummus: Chickpeas are naturally high in tryptophan, an amino acid that makes you feel sleepy.
 Try two tablespoons with your bedtime snack.